Conducting a Systematic Review: a practical guide

 "A good course not only for systematic reviews, but also to learn general techniques for acquiring and organising research data and planning any research."

-For more information, or to register your interest please contact SURE directly: Sure@cardiff.ac.uk
+For more information about the 2015 course, or to register your interest for the 2016 course please contact SURE directly: Sure@cardiff.ac.uk